School Committee - February 08, 2024

 We received several emails from parents regarding an incident that occurred on one of the buses that transports middle school students.

 The school committee heard from parents and community members who expressed their concerns and perspectives regarding a guest speaker that was invited to SMS to present in honor of Hijab Day.
+A parent wrote to share information with the school committee on a DESE ruling of noncompliance on a complaint which was submitted regarding the district.

 A community member wrote to inquire about whether the school committee will return to in-person meetings and to notify the school committee that the location of meetings which are posted on the town site is the central administrative office.
+This person also had several budget questions related to full-time employees.

-The school committee was copied on an email regarding a bullying investigation, which included a request for follow-up and clarification.
+The school committee was copied on an email regarding a bullying investigation which included a request for follow-up and clarification.

 The school committee has received many letters from families and community members regarding the school year 2024-2025 calendar.

-including appreciation that the school committee was focused on creating a calendar to better represent the diversity of the community, support for adding one or both of the Muslim holidays to the calendar, support for a calendar that would only include the federally recognized holidays, feedback on half days in the school calendar, and concerns about the impact that additional holidays will have on the end of year school date.
+These letters expressed a variety of perspectives, including appreciation that the school committee was focused on creating a calendar to better represent the diversity of the community, support for adding one or both of the Muslim holidays to the calendar, support for a calendar that would only include the federally recognized holidays, feedback on half days in the school calendar, and concerns about the impact that additional holidays will have on the end-of-year school date.

-We received three editions of Millie's METCO Monday newsletter that included highlights on the Tufts University research longitudinal study regarding outcomes for students who participate in the METCO program, enrichment programs at METCO headquarters, and a meeting that took place between METCO district leadership and state legislators.
+We received three editions of Millie's Metco Monday newsletter that included highlights on the Tufts University Research Longitudinal Study, regarding outcomes for students who participate in the Metco program, enrichment programs at Metco headquarters, and a meeting that took place between Metco district leadership and state legislators.

-The Autism Higher Education Foundation wrote to the school committee to inquire about interest in the paralegal program for students, which is offered through the foundation.
+The Autism Higher Education Foundation wrote to the school committee to inquire about interest in the paralegal program for students which is offered through the foundation.

 A parent wrote to inquire about a social media posting that included a pride flag in one of the SHS windows.

-the school committee was copied on an email sent to the office of the Secretary of State Public Records Division regarding an appeal of, quote, incomplete records, unquote, in response to a public records request.
+The school committee was copied on an email sent to the office of the Secretary of State Public Records Division regarding an appeal of, quote, incomplete records, unquote, in response to a public records request.

 A parent wrote to express concerns that the correspondence report was not available during the January 31st, 2024 school committee meeting.